 Anna Burleson is the higher education reporter for The Grand Forks Herald.
 She is a 2013 graduate of the University of South Dakota's Mass Communication program and is originally from Watertown, S.D.
-Contact Burleson with story ideas or tips by either phone, email or Twitter, all of which are listed below.
-More examples of her work can be found at grandforksherald.com.
+Contact her with story ideas or tips by phone, email or Twitter, all of which are listed below.
+Examples of her work can be accessed here.

 - Member for

 The State Board of Higher Education will ask UND administration to reconsider the suspension of its music therapy program in light of budget cuts.
 UND students Jenna Tullius and Melea Hoeffner addressed the board at a meeting Tuesday and asked them to intervene with the suspension of the program while about 15 music students and supporters stood silently in the back of the room.
 SBHE Chairwoman Kathleen Neset responded by saying she would do as the students asked.
 "We would ask administration to take this under advisement," she said.

 During his interview with the State Board of Higher Education Tuesday for the job of UND president, Mark Kennedy joked that he loves spending time in coffee shops meeting people so much he was thinking about writing a book on the subject.
 "That is my approach," he said.
 "You'll be sick and tired of seeing me because I will be spending very little time in my office, and I won't just be on my campus, I'll be around the state."

 Immediately after pulling into his driveway, UND Interim President Ed Schafer walked over to greet a group of about 30 students holding a protest near his home on campus Monday evening.
 The group was there during a State Board of Higher Education social to protest the suspension of the UND Music Therapy Program, something event organizer Melea Hoeffner said had been done based on incomplete information.
 "We just think that cutting the UND Music Therapy Program is going to be detrimental to the entire music department," she said as those at the rally played music behind her.